Malak Hijazi | 04-11-2018

 Through his art, Majdi Abu Taqiyya hopes to convey the message that Gazans love life.“It is like bringing life from death,” he explains.
 “They [the Israelis] show us the faces of snipers, but we transform their bullets into beautiful artwork."

 Nevertheless, Majdi had big dreams.
-He didn’t know that even dreams too often are forbidden in Gaza.
+He didn’t yet know that dreams too often are forbidden in Gaza.

 Majdi’s life was turned upside down when he was 12 years old.
 His father, a taxi driver inside Israel, lost his job as a result of the 1993 Oslo Accords—an agreement that was supposed to pave the way for an independent state but that terminated Palestinians’ ability to hold legal (more lucrative) jobs on the other side of the “green line.”